General system theory

 A process is process: a sequence of actions that may refer to system state, include choices and produce outcomes.

 A choice is a choice: whether it is made by strict or fuzzy logic, deterministically or by free will (if you consider those to be incompatible).

-Some ideas von Bertalanffy supposed to be general don’t appear in this update of GST.
+The follow ideas, which von Bertalanffy supposed to be general, don’t appear in all systems.

 “In dealing with complexes of 'elements', three different kinds of distinction may be made: according to their number; their species; the relations of elements.” von Bertalanffy

 of system element and the relationships between them, and/or count the instances of system elements in a

 How to turn that information into a measure of complexity?

 Scores of complexity measures have been proposed; here are two I invented:

 · Complexity = the number of relationships divided by the number of elements.

 · Complexity = the number of event/state combinations * the average procedural complexity of the rules applied to one event/state combination.